codeadamca/activities/blind.markdown

 5. Callers can describe the instructions, point, use hand gestuers, and see the bricks the builder is building.
 Everything but touch the bricks.
 Builders can build, ask questions, and show the caller the build.
 Everything but see the instructions.

     > **Note**
     > For an exciting last round, you can place a barrier between the builder and caller.
 This way the caller cannot see the bricks and progress the builder is making.
-There is a large pad paper in the closet (CTI304, must be opened from the hallway) that can be used to create barriers.
+There is a large pad of paper in the closet (CTI304, must be opened from the hallway) that can be folded into barriers.

 6. The first half of the teams to complete the build perfectly move on to the next round.
 For larger builds or blind builds you can set a round time limit and then have the observers vote on who they think won the round.